June (2021 film): Soundtrack

 Shalmali Kholgade, Bollywood playback singer known for her song "Pareshaan" (Ishaqzaade, 2012), debuted as music composer through the film.
 New video of the song "Baba" was released on 20 June 2021, i.e. International Father's Day which featured actresses Priya Bapat, Amruta Khanvilkar, Girija Oak Godbole, Gauri Nalawade, Mrinmayee Godbole, Resham Shrivardhan, Parna Pethe, Shalmali Kholgade, Anandi Joshi, Sanskruti Balgude along with Neha Pendse.
 The song is sung by Anandi Joshi with lyrics penned by Mahajan, who also wrote the film.

-Release and reception
+Release

 The film June completed its principal photography in October 2019 within 18 days due to a limited budget.
 Many lead actors, including Menon and Pendse, did not charge for their services and contributed money toward its production.
 The film was set to release in June 2020.
 However, due to the COVID-19 pandemic, the film did not release.
 It screened in various festivals, including the Pune Film Festival, International Film Festival of Kerala, New York Indian Film Festival (NYIFF) and 51st International Film Festival of India.
 At the NYIFF, the film and Menon received nominations for Best Film and Best Actor; where Menon won the award.
 June was then publicly released and became the first film on the newly launched OTT platform Planet Marathi.